yukselh20/ticketAppLab6/README.md

   - The collection is automatically populated from a JSON file (the file path is specified via the environment variable `TICKET_FILE`).

 - **Interactive Command Interface:**
-  The application supports a range of commands, including:
+  The application supports a range of common.commands, including:
-  - `help`: Displays a list of available commands.
+  - `help`: Displays a list of available common.commands.
   - `info`: Shows details about the collection (type, initialization time, number of elements, etc.).
   - `show`: Lists all Ticket objects.
   - `insert <key> {element}`: Inserts a new Ticket with a specified key.